Oracle Licensing in Virtual Environments

 Why does Oracle require every physical host to be licensed in Hyper-V?

-Since Hyper-V allows virtual machines to move between hosts, Oracle mandates licensing for all physical hosts where an Oracle workload could run.
+Since Hyper-V allows virtual machines to be moved between hosts, Oracle mandates licensing for all physical hosts on which an Oracle workload could run.

 Can you license Oracle only on specific virtual servers in Hyper-V?

-No, Oracle requires that you license the physical hosts instead of individual virtual machines because Hyper-V does not guarantee isolation.
+No, Oracle requires that you license the physical hosts, rather than individual virtual machines, because Hyper-V does not guarantee isolation.

 How does Live Migration impact Oracle licensing on Hyper-V?

-Oracle requires that all physical hosts in the Hyper-V cluster be licensed since Live Migration can move VMs between hosts, even if Oracle workloads are isolated initially.
+Oracle requires that all physical hosts in the Hyper-V cluster be licensed, as Live Migration can move VMs between hosts, even if Oracle workloads are initially isolated.

 What are Oracle’s main licensing requirements for Hyper-V?

-You need to license every physical host in the cluster, count every physical core in these hosts, and apply the Oracle Processor Core Factor to determine the license count.
+To determine the license count, you must license every physical host in the cluster, count every physical core in these hosts, and apply the Oracle Processor Core Factor.

 How do you calculate Oracle licenses for Hyper-V hosts?